-Matilde have just released their first men’s collection - and we love it!
-The new collection of rings, earrings, necklaces and bracelets subscribes to a simple structural aesthetic, with motifs cutting clean, geomeric forms.
+Matilde's men's jewellery encompasses rings, earrings, necklaces and bracelets, which subscribe to a simple structural aesthetic defined by motifs cutting clean, geomeric forms.
 All pieces are crafted from recycled gold and come with or without lab-grown diamonds for a collection both wearable and sustainable.

 Paris-based men’s jewellery brand, Le Gramme, add a complexity to simple jewellery pieces thanks to clever design details.
 The new collection, Segment, forms chains of solid cylinders for the first time - cast in sterling silver or 18 carat gold, they make gleaming articulated spines teased into rings, bracelets and necklaces.

 The traditional signet ring is rethought by Hannah Martin who disrupts its classical codes with a sculptural sleekness.
 Angles in 18 carat gold are softened, letting the inky onyx and an irregularly-placed diamond pack a design-led punch.